How to Find the Best Places to Visit for a Road Trip in Croatia

 Venice to Pula Ferry has up to three sailings per week and takes 3.5 hours.
 There are two ferry services – Kompass and Venezia Lines.

-If you hire a car from Italy, remember to ask about the one-way fee unless returning the rental car to the same place.
+If you hire a car from Italy, remember to ask about the one-way fee unless you return the rental car to the same place.

 A Guide to Planning Your Itinerary for Croatia

-Where to start your road trip will always depend on the time you have available and what type of road trip experience is suited to you.
+Where to start your road trip will always depend on the available time and what type of road trip experience suits you.

 We often say to ourselves, “you can’t see everything,” which is why we tend to pick and choose fewer places for a more rewarding experience.